Hire your dream Clinical Research Coordinator. Reveal your applicant’s true capabilities with these 10 questions.

 5. What role do you play when you work on a group project?

 This is another question that will reveal a couple things about your applicant.
-First, as you probably expect, you will learn what role your applicant plays when working in a group.
+First, as you probably expect, you will learn the role your applicant plays when working in a group.
 This information is important because it will give you an idea about whether they are a team player or not.
 The coordinator position requires a lot of teamwork and communication between many moving parts, so you want to ensure that your candidate works well with others.

 You will also gain insight into whether they have put thought into how they work in a team, and whether they will bring that thoughtfulness to your team.
-When your coordinator is aware of the role that they play and why they are important, it results in a smoother running site, and potentially less coordinator burnout.
+When your coordinator is aware of the role that they play and why they are important, it results in a smoother running site and potentially less coordinator burnout.

 6. You’ve been working with a patient for the past 6 months and the study is just about to come to a close.
 How would you respond if a patient decides to withdraw on the second to last visit?